 The land-based business operates 20 distribution and service and manufacturing facilities across seven states in key oil and gas producing regions and major transportation corridors.
 The distribution and service facilities are located in Oklahoma City and Tulsa, Oklahoma, Little Rock and Van Buren, Arkansas and Shreveport, Louisiana.
 The Oklahoma City, Oklahoma, Shreveport, Louisiana and the Little Rock, Arkansas facilities are owned by the Company and the Tulsa, Oklahoma and Van Buren, Arkansas facilities are leased.
-The Company's manufacturing facilities are located in five locations in Oklahoma City and one location each in Henderson, Colorado, Casper, Wyoming, Billings, Montana and Lubbock and Amarillo, Texas.
-All of the manufacturing facilities are leased except for one location in Oklahoma City, Oklahoma, and the facilities in Henderson, Colorado and Lubbock and Amarillo, Texas, which are owned by the Company.
-The Company's refrigeration facilities are located in Houston, Pharr, Laredo, San Antonio and Austin, Texas.
-All of these facilities are leased except for the San Antonio facility which is owned by the Company.
+The Company's manufacturing facilities are located in five locations in Oklahoma City and in Henderson, Colorado.
+All of the manufacturing facilities are leased except for one location in Oklahoma City, Oklahoma, and the facility in Henderson, Colorado, Texas, which are owned by the Company.
+The Company's field sales and service operations in Casper, Wyoming and Billings, Montana are leased and the Lubbock and Amarillo, Texas facilities are leased except for the San Antonio facility which is owned by the Company.